Almost done! Please Select Your Region To Receive Customized Content

 Once you buy a stock via a nominee account, the broker knows you can only sell the same stock through them as the shares are held under their nominee account.
 So the broker is guaranteed to earn the commission later on (unless you never sell).
 For the rest of the brokers in Singapore, the minimum fees are slightly higher as you can free to buy first and settle payment later as the shares are credited directly into your CDP account.

-If you’re extremely wealthy and do not want to let your prying wife or husband know you have substantial wealth parked in stocks for whatever reason, then investing through a broker’s nominee account will shield your identity.
+If you’re extremely wealthy and do not want to let prying individuals know you have substantial wealth parked in stocks for whatever reason, then investing through a broker’s nominee account will shield your identity.
 Your name will not appear on the shareholder list since your shares are held in a nominee account.

 If your priority is to save on brokerage fees (and keep a low profile), then a nominee account makes the most sense.